Inventor and Designer of Postural Control Insoles

 The 25 patients in this study had a sundry of chronic musculoskeletal complaints.
 Many of these symptoms were contributed more to the abnormal pronation than directly to scoliosis.
 In this preliminary study, I made no attempt to separate the cases into functional or structural scoliosis.
 I believe that a rotated and unleveled pelvis is one of the biomechanical determinants that make an individual more prone to develop scoliosis.

 Conclusion (See Raw Data): this study suggests that asymmetrical pronation patterns may be a critical factor in the development of scoliotic curves.
 Interesting enough, in the screening process, I found no patients with significant scoliotic curves that did not abnormally pronate.

-Adolescent Idiopathic Scolisis is a two dimensional deformity (lateral and rotational) of the spinal column in the absence of associated congenital or neurologic abnormalities.
+Adolescent Idiopathic Scoliosis is a two-dimensional deformity (lateral and rotational) of the spinal column in the absence of associated congenital or neurologic abnormalities.
 Onset is between the ages of 10 and 18.
-Longitudial studies (Yawn et al, 1999; Soucacos et al, 1997) estimate the prevalence as high as 2% of the adolescent population, using a definition of a spinal curve greater than 10 degrees.
+Longitudinal studies (Yawn et al, 1999; Soucacos et al, 1997) estimate the prevalence as high as 2% of the adolescent population, using a definition of a spinal curve greater than 10 degrees.
 (A side to side curve of at least 10 degrees with a rotational deformity, of at least 10 degrees, must be present before AIS can be diagnosed.)
 Side to side (frontal plane) curves greater than 20 degrees have a distribution of 5 females for every male.